ubclaunchpad/ledge-it/server/README.md

 This folder will be home to all Python code for the FastAPI server.
 Checkout the instructions below to get started.

+Note: make sure your terminal path is `money-manager/server` before running any of the commands below.
+Use command `cd server` to change current directory.

 ### Setup

 ##### Python